ArtMatic CTX 1.x

 MetaSynth CTX 1.x

-A legend in the world of sound design reborn, the Cocoa version for MacOS 10.10-10.15 and 11.0 is now available for PreOrder at a discount.
+A legend in the world of sound design reborn, the Cocoa version for MacOS 10.10-10.15 and 11.0 is now available for purchase.
+Xx CTX 1.x (MIDI) is in development for Spring 2021.

 These apps work on older Apple platforms: Classic or Carbon.
-They are still available to customers with older systems.
+They are still available to customers with older Macintosh systems they will not run on Cocoa MacOS+iOS (Catalina/Big Sur).

 Please explore the demo versions of our products to ensure MacOS compatibility before purchase, as all sales are final and refunds are not currently possible.
 Future sales prices cannot be retroactively applied to past purchases.
 For more information on Apple’s different Hardware and Operating Systems see below:

 Looking for Legacy Product Upgrades?

-Click the button below to be taken to our Legacy website where you can update your Carbon MacOS apps to the last version.
+Click the button below to be taken to our Legacy website where you can update your Carbon MacOS apps to their last versions before being discontinuedd.

 Apple Macintosh Platforms:

 - PowerPC+MacOS 9 – Videodelic still available, other Pre-Carbon applications have reached end of life.
 If you liked VTrack, VQuartz for Carbon does video/image editing.
 Cocoa versions are expected in 2021.

 - Intel+MacOS X Carbon Intel+10.4 through 10.13 – Legacy Carbon applications are supported on 10.10 through 10.13 and on 10.14.6 (see below).
 Final versions are available at a discount, as well as budget upgrades to the last version.
 These apps are no longer being developed.

 - Intel+MacOS X Carbon 10.14.6 – Apple changed drive/file formats.
 You must use file extensions with all files, and use a template to start a new Montage in MetaSynth.
 This is the last MacOS Apple made to run your Carbon applications on.

 - Intel+MacOS X Cocoa 10.10 through 10.13 – CTX 1.0 for Cocoa apps are designed for 10.14 and 10.15 but are backward compatible to as early as 10.10.